jmorrison-1701QCA/1701QCA_Assessment_3/journal/journal.md

 ## Design process discussion ##
 <!--- Discuss your process used in this project, particularly with reference to aspects of the Double Diamond design methodology or other relevant design process. --->
-When approaching a challenge in this task I refered to aspects of the double diamond method.

 #### Challenges Thus far ####